cemu-project/Cemu/BUILD.md

    eval "$(/usr/local/bin/brew shellenv)"
    ```

-1. Update dependencies.
+1. :soap: Update dependencies.

    ```bash
    brew update && brew upgrade
    ```

    * **Note:** This step is optional and only needs to be done if there are updates to the dependencies installed via brew.
-1. Update the Cemu repository and its submodules.
+1. :soap: Update the Cemu repository and its submodules.

    ```bash
    git pull --recurse-submodules